Hear from People Just Like You – Patient Testimonials

 Spondylosis

-Spondylosis can be described as osteoarthritis and bone spurs in your neck (cervical spondylosis) or your lower back (lumbar spondylosis).
+Spondylosis is when there are osteoarthritis and bone spurs in your neck (cervical spondylosis) or your lower back (lumbar spondylosis).

 Spinal stenosis

-This condition can be described as a narrowing of the bones and ligaments that make up the spine (spinal stenosis), adding pressure on your spinal cord or nerve roots.
+Narrowing of the bones and ligaments that make up the spine increases pressure on your spinal cord or nerve roots defines spinal stenosis.
 Bone spurs contribute to this.

 Aging

-Bone spurs, and bulging discs may be a normal part of aging and have been found in older people who don’t have osteoarthritis or other diseases.
+Bone spurs and bulging discs is a normal part of aging.
+They are found in older people who don’t have osteoarthritis and other diseases.

 Treatment